nntrn/bookstand/docs/_annotations/monoculture.md

 ---

-*  Wendy Parkins and Geoffrey Craig, "slow living is a process whereby everyday life — in all its pace and complexity, frisson and routine — is approached with care and attention…is above all an attempt to live in the present in a meaningful, sustainable, thoughtful and pleasurable way."
-In that way, the Slow Food movement, as a parallel structure, serves the human struggle to live more freely and truthfully.
+*  Wendy Parkins and Geoffrey Craig, "slow living is a process whereby everyday life — in all its pace and complexity, frisson and routine — is approached with care and attention…is above all an attempt to live in the present in a meaningful, sustainable, thoughtful and pleasurable way."5 In that way, the Slow Food movement, as a parallel structure, serves the human struggle to live more freely and truthfully.

 *  As designer Ilse Crawford put it, "In creating our homes we have failed to pay attention to many of our true needs, the ones that really make a home warm and nurture those that live in it